Jim-JMCD/duplicateFF/README.md

 *duplicateFF* created from the bash script [duplicate_FF](https://github.com/Jim-JMCD/duplicate-File-Finder) (private Github repository) using shc.

+### ToDo
+Currently *duplicateFF* searches all the subdirectories of directories that are provided to it.
+ToDo - add an option to:

+* Limit the search only to the supplied directories, subdirectories will not be searched.
+* Limit the search only to a level of subdirectories that the user sets.
+* Limit all subdirectories.

 ### Dependency
 This requires a Linux bash environment to run.
 Will run in Microsoft WSL2(Linux), duplicateFF will not run in MSYS2, Gitbash and Cygwin environmants
 An exceutable created from the *shc* utility always requires bash.
 More : [Github shc](https://github.com/neurobin/shc)